karishmacarterjohnson/export-learn/README.md

 # Run

+!!!
+WARNING !!!
+The actual script will take some time to run (about 10 minutes per module in my experience).

+IMPORTANT: In order to save PSEs / submission pages, the driver will hit 'retake assessment'.
+This will NOT impact grades of previously graded assignments, but it will make it look like you are currently continuing that assignment.

-WARNING: The actual script will take some time to run (about 10 minutes per module in my experience) While running, the automated script will launch a chrome browser. this will likely interfere with device usage.
+While running, the automated script will launch a chrome browser. this will likely interfere with device usage.
 It is recommended that the following steps are completed at a time where the script can run uninterrupted

  To begin, run